Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary 1D isothermal Langevin processes

 for all $t\geq 0$ and $x\in \mathcal{X}$, where $\rho_{\rm st}$ is the stationary probability distribution solving Eq.~(\ref{eq:FPI}).
 Analogously, the stationary current is defined as the hydrodynamic current~\eqref{eq:JFP} associated with the stationary distribution~\eqref{eq:st}, i.e.

 Note that the stationary distribution solves $\partial_x J_{t,\rm st}(x)=0$, see Eq.~\eqref{eq:fpe1d}.

 We say that the Langevin equation \eqref{eq:lang2} is {\bf time homogeneous} when the conditions

 are satisfied, and this is a necessary condition for stationarity when the mobility matrix is independent of time; notice that this is not the case with time-dependent mobilities.
-In this case, also the total force is time independent, so that
+When (\ref{eq:statCond}) holds, then also the total force is time independent,

 \begin{leftbar} Throughout this section we assume {\bf stationarity and time-homogeneity}, in other words, we assume that $X_t$ obeys the Langevin equation~\eqref{eq:lang2}